huggingface/datasets/datasets/sberquad/README.md

 ### Dataset Summary

-Sber Question Answering Dataset (SberQuAD) Origin is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.
+Sber Question Answering Dataset (SberQuAD) is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.
 Russian original analogue presented in Sberbank Data Science Journey 2017.

 ### Supported Tasks and Leaderboards